20 Top Gifts for 9-Year-Old Girls That Work

 My Friendship Bracelet Maker Kit

-Why we like it: Finally enough bracelets for every friend in the class.
+Why I like it: Finally enough bracelets for every friend in the class.

 No more threads tangling into impossible knots halfway through.
 The built-in holder grips each bracelet while fingers work the pattern.
 Pre-cut threads eliminate measuring and scissor struggles.
 A slide-out drawer keeps finished bracelets and extra supplies organized.
 Everything packs into one portable case.